 The Fitbit Sense is the best smartwatch for women from the Fitbit stable.
-It’s a high-end, premium design that will look great on your wrist.
-Apart from just looking great, it also comes with a lot of cool functions.
-For example, there’s an EDA Scan app that can detect electrodermal activity; in simpler terms, this will show your body’s response to stress.
-There’s also a built-in skin temperature sensor that logs your temperature regularly.
+It’s a high-end, premium design that will look great on your wrist and comes with a lot of cool functions.
+The device features an EDA Scan app that can detect electrodermal activity or show your body’s response to stress, as well as a built-in skin temperature sensor that will log your temperature regularly.
 You’ll also get notifications if your heart rate gets too high or too low.

 The built-in GPS is reliable, and you can use it when you’re out and about without needing your phone.
-The battery lasts for about six days, and with fast charging, you can have a full day’s charge in about 12 minutes.
-Plus, for new Premium users, you’ll get a free six-month trial of Fitbit Premium that gives you personalized health and fitness guidance.
+The battery lasts for about six days, and with fast charging, it can power back up to a full day’s charge in about 12 minutes.
+Plus, the device comes with a free six-month trial of Fitbit Premium for new Premium users that provides personalized health and fitness guidance.

-You’ll be able to use Amazon Alexa and Google Assistant as well.
-You can use voice assistants to check the weather, set fitness reminders for yourself, control your smart home appliances, and so much more that make your life easier.
+You can also use Amazon Alexa and Google Assistant on your Fitbit Sense as well.
+These voice assistants allow you to check the weather, set fitness reminders, control your smart home appliances, and more.

 - High-end, premium design

 - Improved quick-release straps